Frequently asked questions

 WARNING - software has been built with -mtune=znver2 but current machine -mtune=bdver4.
 If you encounter strange behaviour or Illegal instruction warnings, consider building a container with the appropriate architecture set.

-, this warning should be safe to ignore.
+it means the container was built for a different CPU architecture than the machine you intend to run on.
+If the container was built with -march=x86-64 -mtune=generic, this warning should be safe to ignore.
 If any other mismatch is reported, successful software runs will depend on how far apart the target architecture and your architecture are in terms of supported features.
 Running older containers on newer hardware will generally work and even a newer generation does not necessarily guarantee problems.
 Your mileage may vary and you have three options: use at your own risk, obtain a container built for your architecture or obtain a generic container.

 My software crashes with “Illegal instruction”